 Faculty helped us identify and address a big opportunity to better serve our customers.
 They provided clarity, expertise, and outstanding outcomes.
 Chris Coyne, Cofounder of Keybase

 Keybase’s team knew this was a problem.
 And they knew they needed to work with a team that understood both the technical details and the needs of non-technical users to better show folks what Keybase is all about.
-They trusted Faculty to design and build a brand-new documentation site to help make Keybase accessible to more people.
+They trusted Faculty to design and build a brand-new documentation site—and write new documentation—to help make Keybase accessible to more people.
 And so, Keybase Book was born.

 Keybase Book is a comprehensive guide for anyone using the app.
 It helps people understand why Keybase works the way it does—proactively addressing common questions, concerns, and misconceptions—so that everyone feels safe and smart using it.
 It reflects the spirit of Keybase: intelligent and fun.
 And it supports Keybase’s long-term goals: the site is fast, easy to use and update, and affordable to maintain.

-Faculty’s talent and care for their work delivered excellent results on all aspects of our project—from content creation to user experience design and engineering.
+Faculty’s talent and care for their work delivered excellent results on all aspects of our project—from content creation to user experience design and web development.
 Chris Coyne, Cofounder of Keybase

 Information that’s accessible to everyone